Are you looking for wonderful places to stay in Devon?

 Salcombe is close to Plymouth and Dartmoor National Park, so it’s a great place to stay for those who want to be out of the city but still be able to access it – and only be a short drive away from nature.

 - close to Plymouth and Dartmoor for day trips

-Cons of staying in Salcombe – it is very small, so hotels can be a bit on the pricey side
+- it is one of the smallest coastal resorts in Devon, so hotels can be a bit on the pricey side

 Where to stay in Salcombe

 Budget Hotel: Burton Farmhouse B&B is a cosy guesthouse just outside of Salcombe town.
 Home to an adjoining restaurant and bar, the B&B is set in a gorgeous rural location.
 Rooms are cosy and charming, with patterned duvets and plush furniture.
 Click here for rates.